ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The timing algorithms for racing should remain independent across branches of the tree.
 Any timers or racing logic is isolated to a given parent node, and is not ordered precisely with regards to other children of other nodes.

+### Immediate

+Immediate, or simultaneous, racing should be avoided by implementations.
+This approach can consume network resources and establish state that will not be used.

 ### Delayed